samd-systems/palo-alto-labs/Application-Based-Internet-Access-Enforcement-on-Palo-Alto-NGFW/README.md

 # Lab – Application-Based Internet Access Enforcement on Palo Alto NGFW

 ## Overview
 Unrestricted outbound Internet access presents risk when application usage is not explicitly constrained.
-This lab validates application-based outbound access control using Palo Alto NGFW App-ID in conjunction with source NAT, demonstrating YouTube-only Internet access enforcement for a specific internal host.
+This lab validates application-based outbound access control using Palo Alto NGFW App-ID, demonstrating YouTube-only Internet access enforcement for a specific internal host.

 This lab is documented as a validated engineering case note rather than a configuration walkthrough.